 We’ve just joined the main Avenida de Las Playas, fondly known as “The Strip” of Puerto del Carmen, the shopping centre over the road from the beach is C.C.
 Los Pocillos.
 Playa Los Pocillos is a very deep beach so won’t ever feel crowded and makes it great for playing games or flying kites.

-The CC Costa Mar is situated half way along Los Pocillos beach, the Mega Fun quad bikes are normally lined up along the front if they’re not out on an excursion.
+The CC Costa Mar is situated half way along Los Pocillos beach.

 At the far end of the beach there is a lovely area with a selection of children’s entertainment such as trampolines, bumper cars and a large open tiled terrace area.